The 20 Best Hereditary Ataxia Doctors in Netherlands

 Rotterdam, ZH, NL

-Alexis Brice practices in Rotterdam, Netherlands.
+Alexis Brice practices practicing medicine in Rotterdam, Netherlands.
 Ms. Brice is rated as an Advanced expert by MediFind in the treatment of Hereditary Ataxia.
-Her top areas of expertise are Acute Cerebellar Ataxia, Spastic Paraplegia Type 7, Spasticity, Paraplegia, and Deep Brain Stimulation.
+She is also highly rated in 33 other conditions, according to our data.
+Her clinical expertise encompasses Acute Cerebellar Ataxia, Spastic Paraplegia Type 7, Spasticity, Paraplegia, and Deep Brain Stimulation.

 Advanced in Hereditary Ataxia